For NBCT Candidates

 *Registering as a candidate for the National Board process does not automatically register you for any support options.
 Any additional support requires separate registration through the sponsoring organization.

-Yes, once all components are available a candidate can choose to submit anywhere from one to four components in a given year.
+Yes, a candidate can choose to submit anywhere from one to four components in a given year.
 All four components must be initially submitted within the first three years of candidacy.

 Annual Registration Fee: $75 non-refundable